dkirchhof/node-rpc/README.md

     - `endpoint`: Url of the server
     - `serializer`: A serializer, which will convert the function params into an xhr compatible format.
 The serializer should match the deserializer of the server.
 Please find more information [here](#serialization).
     - `xhr`: A function, which will create and send the request.
 Please find more information [here](#sending-a-request).
+    - `auth`: A function, which will inject a string to the authorization header.

     ```ts
     import { createClient } from "@node-rpc/client";